Generating a playlist

 pgp-category

-• On the General tab, enter a Category name (for example, “Music”; this name will be used to display the category in the list), duration (e.g. one track).
+• On the General tab, enter a Category name (for example, “Music”; this name will be used to display the category in the list), and duration (e.g., one track).

 • On the Tracks tab, enter the source of tracks for the Category.
 It may be a folder, playlist, music library, or track — whatever better suits your needs.
 RadioBOSS will select the appropriate number of tracks from that source.